Code-Institute-Submissions/LeeWebb360-skillz.co.uk-milestone-3-project/READMESkillzs.md

 **Visitor goals:**

 - Clearly understand the reason for the site and the benefits you can get from using it.
-- Register and upload their resume and build a profile for businesses to search for them and identify them for a suitable vacancy.
+- Register and build out a profile for businesses and users to search for them and identify them for a suitable need or service.
 - To enable their profile to be accessible by 1000's of companies looking to hire.
-- To be able to store details around there resume and skillset which is easily updatable.
+- To be able to store details around there service offerings and trade skills which is easily updatable.
-- To view a list of vacancies which may be suitable to them
+- To view a list of Traders and services which may be suitable to visitors

 **Business user goals:**

-- To have the ability to view candidate profiles
+- To have the ability to view trader profiles
-- Easily searchable parameters to target the correct skills and profiles of available candidates
+- Easily searchable parameters to target the correct services and profiles of available Traders
-- Match candidate to there available vacancies
+- Match traders to users sevice requests
 - To be visually impressed with the setup and ease of use of the site
-- To list open vacancies for candidates and visitors to view
+- To list services offered for visitors to view
-- To search profiles by job title, primary skils, and secondary skills
+- To search profiles by trade, services, and location

 **Admin goals:**

 - Able to access and view all profiles
-- ability to change search parameters which can be used to search for profiles
+- ability to change search parameters which can be used to search for traders and services
-- Ability to list vacancies for potential candidates
+- Ability to list services
-- ability to delet profiles if they have been inactive for 6 months in line with potential GDPR laws
+- ability to delete profiles if they have been inactive for 6 months in line with potential GDPR laws

 ### 1.3 Design